michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 8. This people with the lips honour me, but their heart (is) very far from me.

-9. But in vain they reverence me, while they teach the doctrines of the commandments of men.Sons of men.
+9. But in vain they reverence me, while they teach the doctrines of the commandments of men.

 10. And he called to the multitudes, and said to them, Hear, and understand: